epsylon/oasis/README.md

  + Cipher: Module to encrypt and decrypt your text symmetrically (using a shared password).
  + Documents: Module to discover and manage documents.
  + Events: Module to discover and manage events.
  + Feed: Module to discover and share short-texts (feeds).
+ + Forums: Module to discover and manage forums.
  + Governance: Module to discover and manage votes.
  + Images: Module to discover and manage images.
  + Invites: Module to manage and apply invite codes.